tensor-programming/Rust_client-server_chat/README.md

 # Rust_client-server_chat

-# A simple rust client/server chat program
+# In this tutorial, we take a look at how we can build a simple web assembly library using Rust and Wasm Bindgen

-## Run `cargo run` to run the app, run `cargo build` to build an executable file.
+## Run `yarn install` and then run `yarn serve` to start the server and run the application.

-### Check out the Youtube Tutorial for this [Rust Tutorial](https://youtu.be/CIhlfJSvxe4).
+### Check out the Youtube Tutorial for this [Rust Tutorial](https://youtu.be/yEiGVCF99tA).
 Here is our [Youtube Channel](https://www.youtube.com/channel/UCYqCZOwHbnPwyjawKfE21wg) Subscribe for more content.

 ### Check out our blog at [tensor-programming.com](http://tensor-programming.com/).